 Please encourage your society committee members and yourself to log your volunteering hours to make sure you will get recognition for it at the end of the year.
-A volunteering hours log sheet can be found in the forms section and should be sent to the Student Development and Volunteering Coordinator (volunteering@rguunion.co.uk) on a monthly basis.
+A volunteering hours log sheet can be found on the rguunion.co.uk website and should be sent to the Student Development and Volunteering Coordinator (volunteering@rguunion.co.uk) on an annual basis at the end of February.